This tomato arugula mozzarella salad recipe is loaded with sweet summer tomatoes, creamy mozzarella cheese and fresh grown basil.

 This salad pulls together quickly and I love to serve it with a number of healthy dinners.

-Being an arugula fan, I will chose it over other greens anytime.
+Being an arugula fan, I will generally chose it over other greens anytime.

 It’s also an easy way to get my family to eat their greens after adding a few other ingredients to the bowl.